8 Calorie Bombs at the Salad BarArticle posted in: Diet & Nutrition

 Croutons are stale bread, often baked in butter, then sprinkled with high-salt seasoning.
 They hang out in bags for way longer than seems safe without going bad, waiting to add 93 calories on your plate for every half-cup you add to your salad.

 The real allure of croutons is that tangy herb seasoning and a satisfying crunch—and you can recreate both with ease.
 Shake on some low-salt herb seasoning as you dress your salad, and give it that pop of crunch with added carrots, water chestnuts or a measured portion of nuts—just skip the glazed kind (see number three for details).
+There are many healthy and low-calorie salad topping options… you just have to look past the crouton bag.

 3. Glazed Nuts